meteor/meteor/content/security.md

 After reading this guide, you'll know:

 1. The security surface area of a Meteor app.
-2. How to secure Methods, publications, and source code.
+2. How to secure Meteor Methods, publications, and source code.
 3. Where to store secret keys in development and production.
 4. How to follow a security checklist when auditing your app.